MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 - **All commands are not responding in game, but working in console**
 - **Some commands perform incorrectly for specific players**

-    MCDR handle commands by listening to the server's console output.
+    MCDR handles commands by listening to the server's console output.
 Make sure you are using the correct :ref:`Server Handler <configuration:handler>`

     Your server may unexpectedly not compatible with handlers: